Last Updated on 11 October 2024 by Cycloscope

 Where to stay near (or in) Hluhluwe – Umfolozi

-When it comes to accommodation in Hluhluwe area, there is plenty of options available for all budgets and tastes.
+When it comes to accommodation in the Hluhluwe area, there are plenty of options available for all budgets and tastes.

 We recommend staying in St. Lucia, which is a lively town full of restaurants, bars, and shops and also has a nice beach.
-In St. Lucia there’s a lot of choices, with the cheapest being the Monzi Safaris Backpackers and Lodge.
-They have a backpacker dorm, a few rooms with shared bathroom, basic and luxury tents, they also offer a buffet dinner during the weekends (a bit pricey but good).
-They have two small pools, shared kitchen and it’s easy to book tours with them.
+In St. Lucia, there are a lot of choices, with the cheapest being the Monzi Safaris Backpackers and Lodge.
+They have a backpacker dorm, a few rooms with shared bathrooms, and basic and luxury tents, they also offer a buffet dinner during the weekends (a bit pricey but good).
+They have two small pools and a shared kitchen and it’s easy to book tours with them.

 If you’re looking for something a bit more upmarket, have a look at these accommodation options in St. Lucia.

-If you want to stay inside the Umfolozi Nature Reserve, there are two main camps located inside the park who offer from more rustic to luxury accommodations.
+If you want to stay inside the Umfolozi Nature Reserve, there are two main camps located inside the park that offer more rustic to luxury accommodations.
 They are a bit more pricey but you’ll get the chance to spend the night inside the park.

 Overall, prices for accommodation in the area start from 400 Rand, inside the park expect to pay at least 1000 Rand for a double room.